Student Conduct and Complaints (including discipline and academic appeals)

-This section provides advice, guidance and links to enable you to submit a complaint, report a disciplinary matter or make an academic appeal as well as providing information about how to seek support as either the person reporting the matter or if you are the subject of the report.
+This section provides advice, guidance and links to enable you to submit a complaint (as a student), report a disciplinary matter or make an academic appeal as well as providing information about how to seek support as either the person reporting the matter or if you are the subject of the report.

-The Senior Student Affairs Officer is responsible for the management and monitoring of complaints, disciplinary matters and academic appeals.
-Please feel free to contact the Senior Student Affairs Officer for guidance on how to approach these matters if you are unsure of what to do, or if you have any feedback or suggestions or wish to appeal an outcome of a procedure.
+The Senior Student Conduct and Complaints Officer is responsible for the management and monitoring of student complaints, disciplinary matters and academic appeals.
+Please feel free to contact us for guidance on how to approach these matters if you are unsure of what to do, or if you have any feedback or suggestions or wish to appeal an outcome of a procedure.

 Support with these matters